-The downstairs bath had a pink sink and tub, so they replaced the white toilet with a pink one and went all out with a retro pink and black theme.
+The downstairs bath had a pink sink and tub, so they went all in with a retro pink and black theme.
 The pink fixtures and harlequin floor are original features in their retro bathroom.
-In addition to the large family room/office, there’s also a guest room down below, while upstairs are two baths and three other bedrooms.
+In addition to the large family room/office, there’s also a guest room down below.
+Upstairs are two baths and three other bedrooms.
 One last surprise was discovering that two weeks in the summer the kids’ bedrooms were uninhabitable, so they had a Puron A/C system put in.

 “When we bought the house, we were happy so many of the built-ins and the woodwork were left original.
 But we still have to remodel the master bath and the kitchen— those will be big projects,” Maureen notes.